Fourth Charlbury Children’s Bike Rally round Charlbury’s five churches and the First Charlbury Children’s Bike Gymkhana and School Picnic

 For the rally, parents should go to St Mary’s any time from 10.00 onwards to sign their children in and choose their start time.
 To preserve social distancing the children will start at about one-minute intervals.
 Minimum donation £3 per child on the day or, better, give your child an online sponsorship page (see below).

 For the rally itself parents must accompany their children (on bike or on foot).
 All children must wear helmets.
 Balance bikes and scooters will be eligible for the youngest category.
-Like last year the routes will start at St Mary’s churchyard gate and end at the Windrush Bike Project tent on the Playing Close where all children who complete their route will receive certificates and prizes.
+The routes will again start at St Mary’s churchyard gate and end at the Windrush Bike Project tent but this time the tent will be on the school playing field in Wychwood Paddocks.
 Over 8s will have a longer course via Park Street, 5-Ways and Hixet Wood.

 Parents may decide not to accompany their children round the course but they are responsible for them before, during and after the rally and must ensure that they do not endanger themselves or others.
 They should read the more detailed instructions in the Risk Assessment.The organisers are not responsible for your child’s safety

 Please make sure that your child understands that this is not a race and that the roads have not been closed for this event.
 All children must wear helmets.

 Children should pay particular care at junctions. (“Stop.
 Look.
 Listen”).
 Marshals are at the junctions in order to direct them in the correct direction, not to tell them when it is safe to go.
 Please make sure your child understands this.

 The Baptist Church, Dyer’s Hill

 St Teresa’s (RC) Church, Sheep St/Fisher’s Lane

 The Windrush Bike Project tent on the school playing field